-We have audited the opening statement of financial position of Probity Mining 2020 Short Duration Flow-Through Limited Partnership (the "Partnership") as at January 30, 2020, and notes to the statement of financial position, including a summary of significant accounting policies (Hereinafter referred to as the "financial statement").
+We have audited the opening statement of financial position of Probity Mining 2021-II Short Duration Flow-Through Limited Partnership (the "Partnership") as at July 31, 2021, and notes to the opening statement of financial position, including a summary of significant accounting policies (Hereinafter referred to as the "financial statement").

-In our opinion, the accompanying financial statement presents fairly, in all material respects, the financial position of the Partnership as at January 30, 2020, in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statement presents fairly, in all material respects, the financial position of the Partnership as at July 31, 2021 in accordance with International Financial Reporting Standards (IFRS).